sabinas89/TodoMVC/README.md

 ---

-        It's a simple, light-weight web based app which lets one keep track of tasks that they need to accomplish during the day
-    The Objective of this project is to perform functional testing of this web app.
+This is a simple, light-weight web based app which lets one keep track of tasks that they need to accomplish during the day The Objective of this project is to perform functional testing of this web app.

 ---